A Simplified Guide to Kubernetes Monitoring

 3. Fluentd/Logstash + ChaosSearch

 ChaosSearch replaces your Elasticsearch cluster, combining with log shippers like Fluentd or Logstash to deliver a best-in-class solution for cluster-level logging with Kuberbetes.
 With Fluentd + ChaosSearch, DevOps teams can capture Kubernetes log data at scale to support log analytics use cases like application performance monitoring, security operations and threat hunting, and troubleshooting cloud services.

 The architecture is simple: log data is generated by containerized applications, written to the stdout and stderr streams, and stored in a log file - just like in node-level logging.
 But those logs don’t just stay on the host node - instead, Fluentd acts as a logging agent that collects, parses, and pushes log files into your Amazon S3 buckets.

-Once your logs are in Amazon S3, the ChaosSearch data lake platform gives you the ability to:
+Once your logs are in Amazon S3, the ChaosSearch cloud data platform gives you the ability to:

 - Fully index log data at scale with massive compression,